Music distribution is the link between your finished record and your future fans.

 Go for both digital and physical (CD and vinyl) distribution worldwide with CD Baby.
 Distribute albums or singles.
 Also get sync licensing for TV, film, and games.

-CD Baby will get you on: iTunes, Amazon, Spotify, Google Play, Apple Music, Tidal, YouTube Music and more.
+CD Baby will get you on: Apple Music, Amazon, Spotify, Google Play, Apple Music, Tidal, YouTube Music and more.

 Our favorite CD Baby feature: The combo between physical and digital distribution gets you a full distro package.
 They’re the only who collect SoundExchange (Rights Owner) royalties for you (thanks for the tip Ari).